Who can consign their items and become a seller?

 Where can I find hangers?

 Check with your local dry cleaners.
-You can also purchase cheap hangers at Wal-Mart or discount stores.
-Also, check with friends and family to see if they have extras.
-Sears will also give away hangers.
+You can also purchase cheap hangers at discount or dollar stores.
+Also, check with friends and family to see if they have extras throughout the year.

 Do I get my hangers back?